-Let’s take a look at the properties and benefits of each of these finishes.
+Let’s take a look at the properties and benefits of each of these five finishes.
 There are multiple standards and OEM specifications for each type of finish.
 We will reference the ones that our customers most often require.

 Zinc Phosphate & Oil Coating (Phos & Oil)

 Zinc phosphate and oil is a liquid bath chemical conversion process followed by the application of protective oil.
 The coating is thin and black.
 This is the lowest cost finish option of the finishes we are examining.

 Phosphate and oil coatings slightly increase the lubricity compared to plain steel parts.
 In general, there is no coefficient of friction (COF) requirement.
 GMW3179 does have a topcoat with friction control option with a COF of 0.13 ±0.03.

-Phos & oil parts have a very low risk for hydrogen embrittlement.
+Screws and bolts finished with phos & oil have a very low risk for hydrogen embrittlement.
 Hardened parts must be processed per the above specifications to detect and eliminate hydrogen.
-I have been with our company over 40 years, and I have never seen any hydrogen embrittlement in our phos & oil coated products.
+In over 40 years, our company has never seen any hydrogen embrittlement in our phos & oil coated products.

 Zinc Electroplate (Zinc)

 Zinc electroplate is the cathodic deposition of metallic zinc onto the steel fastener surface from an ionic water solution driven by the application of electrical current.
 The basic finish is gray in color.
-The color can be changed by the application of chromate coatings or passivation methods.
-Many colors are available.
+However, the color can be changed by the application of chromate coatings or passivation methods, so many colors are available.

 As you can see in Table 1, zinc costs twice as much as phos & oil, but it provides more corrosion protection.
 62% of the zinc specifications we get from customers, the most by a wide margin, are ASTM B633-19.
 The exact call out is ASTM B633 type II SC2 with yellow dichromate, shown in the picture above.
 SC2 is the moderate thickness class 8 µm (0.0003″).

-Zinc electroplate has a moderately rough surface, which decreases the lubricity compared to plain steel parts.
+Zinc electroplate has a moderately rough surface, which decreases the lubricity compared to plain steel bolts and screws.
 Historically, zinc specifications have not had requirements for lubricity.
 The companies that make chemicals for zinc electroplate have developed sealers and lubricants that improve lubricity and corrosion resistance.

 One potential downside to electroplated zinc is hydrogen embrittlement.
 Hydrogen is produced at the surface of steel during the electroplating process.
 Hydrogen can penetrate into the steel and cause embrittlement in hardened high-strength parts.
-Plating specifications account for this possibility by including post-electroplating baking procedures which decrease the amount of hydrogen in the steel.
+Plating specifications account for this possibility by including post-electroplating baking procedures that decrease the amount of hydrogen in the steel.
 These baking requirements can be as long as 24 hours or more, depending on the plating thickness.

 Cadmium Electroplate (Cad)

 Cad used to be specified extensively on commercial and military fasteners.
-However, in recent years, cad has been virtually eliminated from commercial products because of toxicity.
-It also has been eliminated from new design for military parts.
+However, in recent years, cad has been virtually eliminated from commercial products because of its toxicity.
+It‘s also been eliminated from new design for military parts.
 The only cad specification we continue to get from customers is AMS QQ-P-416.
-The exact call out is AMS-QQ-P-416 Type II CL2 (0.0003) with yellow dichromate, shown above.
-Let’s look at the corrosion resistance for (0.0003″) thickness parts.

 Cad pricing used to be competitive with that of zinc electroplating.
 However, the relative rarity of cad usage has caused many plating applicators to stop offering cad plating.
 As a result, the price of cad has increased to more than four times that of zinc.